IVUL-KAUST/MOLE/ANNOTATION.md

 # Backend

-`git clone https://github.com/IVUL-KAUST/MOLE` and change the branch to `molev2` then `pip install -r requirements.txt` then start the server using `uvicorn main:app`.
+Download the repo: `https://anonymous.4open.science/r/MOLE-EMNLP2025` then `pip install -r requirements.txt` then start the server using `uvicorn main:app`.
 Make sure you add .env with `OPENROUTER_API_KEY=sk**`